Kohat: Rail

 Construction of the Kohat Tehsil railway station and railway line was started in 1897, and was completed in 1902.
 The Kohat Cantonment railway station serves as the terminus for the Khushalgarh–Kohat–Thal Railway - which ceased onward narrow gauge (762 mm or 2 ft 6 in) railway service to Thall in 1991.
 Kohat is the terminus railway station of Kohat-Jand railway line and has daily train service to Rawalpindi.

+The Kohat Rail Service, suspended in 2013 due to unforeseen circumstances, caused immense hardship for the local population.
+Undeterred, President Saleem Altaf Advocate spearheaded a peaceful movement through Karwaan-E-Amal Kohat.
+Following a resilient 4-year struggle, the Kohat Rail Service was triumphantly restored in 2017.
+Today, millions of people in Kohat reap the benefits of this vital transportation link.

 Air

 The nearest airport served by commercial services is Bacha Khan International Airport in Peshawar.
 Kohat Airbase (IATA: OHT, ICAO: OPKT) is a Pakistan Air Force base that began as a runway built by the British.
 PIA once used the airport using de Havilland Twin Otter, though Kohat is no longer served by commercial services.

 Road

 Kohat is a major node on the N-55 Indus Highway that connects Peshawar to Karachi, and the N-80 highway that connects Kohat to Islamabad.
 The 1.9 km Kohat Tunnel was completed in 2004, and connects the southern districts of Khyber Pakhtunkhwa to Peshawar.
 Constructed with Japanese assistance, the tunnel drastically reduced travel times across the Kohat Pass.